 “I remember the first two: get professional development and use effective teaching methods.”

 Mrs. Brown nodded.
 “Good job.
 Yep, Mr. Dvorchek has all of that down pat.
 It’s the final step that differentiates him from other teachers.”

 Again she sighed.
 Then for a few seconds she sat in thought.
 Finally, she leafed through the teacher evaluation form.
 “Let’s look at a different section of this document,” Mrs. Brown said.
 “Then I think you’ll understand.”

 Ms. Sneed looked at the page.
 Under the title “Leadership,” five competencies were listed:

 - Collaborate with peers.

 “You will notice,” said Mrs. Brown, “this page on leadership doesn’t even mention leading others.
 Instead, these teachers lead by example.
 They lead by doing.
 They’re simply not afraid to dive in.”

 The Best Teachers Work to Make the School a Better Place

 As a new teacher, Ms. Sneed was eager to learn more.
 “Go on,” she said.

 “As you may know, Mr. Dvorchek is the head of our school improvement committee.
 He’s always trying to make this place better.
 Actually, we’re lucky here.
 Many of our teachers are willing to pull together for this cause.”
 Mrs. Brown laughed a little.
 “And surprisingly, the flip side is true too.
-Because they’re thankful for this opportunity, teachers are willing to work a little harder.
-Many staff members really work at becoming grateful teachers.”
+Thankful educators are willing to work a little harder.”

 Mrs. Brown continued, “But we are all stretched a little thin.
 Since we’re so busy, it’s hard to find time to help one another.
 Not Mr. Dvorchek, though, he will drop what he’s doing in an instant to help other teachers.
 He also listens well and thinks before speaking.
 Overall, he just works well with others.”